 Blended Online Model

-The online program for the Computer and Information Sciences PhD program is a blended, concurrent webcast model.
-Each lecture course has a scheduled meeting time and on-campus classroom location equipped with webcasting equipment.
-When the instructor begins the class, he or she begins the live webcast and also start a recording of the session.
-Online students have the option to join the live webcast and interact with the instructor and other students in the class, or to wait and listen to the recording of the session.
-Assignments for all students, online or on-campus, are released at the same time and due at the same time.
-This includes examinations.
-If an on-campus examination is proctored, then online students are also required to us a proctor.
-Proctors for online students must be recognized proctoring organizations such as a local college or university or a commercial proctoring service.
-In these cases, it is the responsibility of the student to find and nominate a proctor.
-The UA Little Rock Testing Services will validate the proctor nomination, and if approved, will send a copy of the examination and administration instructors for the proctor to give to the student.
-Remote students are responsible for scheduling their examination session as close as practical to the day and time of the on-campus examination.
-Students are also responsible for any fees or other costs associated with the
+Assignment deadlines for online and on-campus students are the same.
+This includes exams.
+If an on-campus exam is proctored, then online students are required to use a proctor.
+The student is responsible for finding and nominating a proctor from a recognized proctoring organization such as a local college or university or a commercial proctoring service.
+UA Little Rock Testing Services will validate the proctor nomination, and if approved, will send a copy of the exam and administration instructions for the proctor to give to the student.
+Remote students are responsible for scheduling their exam as close as practical to the day and time of the on-campus exam.
+Students are also responsible for any associated fees or costs.

 Campus Visit Requirements

 All of the 75 hours of course requirements can be completed online.
-However, three of the non-course requirements must be complete on the UA Little Rock campus.
+However, three of the non-course requirements must be completed on the UA Little Rock campus.
 The three requirements that require the student to appear in-person on campus are:

-- The candidacy examination requirement
+1. The candidacy examination requirement

-- The dissertation proposal defense requirement
+2. The dissertation proposal defense requirement

-- The final dissertation defense requirement
+3. The final dissertation defense requirement

 International Students